Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Observational Data and Method

 Overall, it is clear that there is a complex interplay of characteristics that could lead to perceived correlations between emission line and radio properties, primarily related to differences in black hole mass and accretion rate distributions, or, equivalently, luminosity.
 Any relationships in this space need to be carefully examined to ensure they are not artificially induced, nor driven by underlying correlations in properties unrelated to the question at hand. \cite{stepneymatch} use population matching for their sample of SDSS DR16 quasars at $1.5<z<4$ to explore the evolution of their ultraviolet emission line properties with redshift.
 They examine the dependence on ultraviolet luminosity, or both black hole mass and Eddington-scaled accretion rate, and find that differences in $\textrm{C}\,\textsc{iv}$ blueshifts between different redshift bins can be fully explained by different distributions in luminosities between the populations, as these trends vanish once the matching has taken place.
 As such, for the populations in our study, if there are observable trends or differences in emission line properties that persist after the matching, we can be sure they are not driven by differences in the black hole masses, Eddington fraction, or $L_{3000}$ of RL and RQ quasars.

 We therefore match our RL and RQ populations in $L_{\textrm{3000}} $ and $\textrm{FWHM}_{\textrm{$\textrm{Mg}\,\textsc{ii}$}}$ space, as these are the fundamental observed quantities that are used to derive the Eddington fraction and black hole mass of the sources.
 The matching serves equally well to match them in those quantities, too.
 We perform a two-dimensional (2D) K-nearest neighbours matching procedure using the {\tt NearestNeighbours} function from \textsc{Scikit Learn} \citep{scikit-learn}, with $k=1$, i.e. a single RQ neighbour returned.
 None of the RL sources are removed, and some of them share a nearest neighbour RQ source, resulting in 1976 RQ and 2014 RL quasars in the matched sample.
 In Fig. \ref{fig:pre-match}, we show the distribution of RL and RQ sources (as defined by the GMM) in $L_{\textrm{3000}} $ and $\textrm{FWHM}_{\textrm{$\textrm{Mg}\,\textsc{ii}$}}$ before and after matching.
 To verify the quality of the match, we carry out a 2D Kolmogorov--Smirnov (KS) test from \textsc{Scipy} \citep{scipy}.
 The original distribution has a $p$-value of $10^{-19}$, where anything $<0.05$ allows us to reject the null hypothesis that the distributions are drawn from the same parent population at the $95$ per cent confidence level.
 After matching, the $p$-value is 1.0 indicating statistically similar 2D distributions.
+The redshift distributions of our RL and RQ populations are virtually indistinguishable both before and after matching.